Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 The footwork is the same as a [hustle whip], and the handwork is the same up to step 4.
 On step 4, apply tension to lead the follower forwards while raising your left hand.
 On 5, raise your left hand as though you were asking a question.
+On 5, lower your right hand so the follower is able to turn clockwise.
 Your left hand should be at her right-ear level and at shoulder-width.
 On 6, as she is passing by, draw a clockwise halo over her head without releasing your right-hand grip.
 This should put you into a [left hammerlock] position with both hands in a [weird] position.